Adult Volunteer FAQ's

 What is the next step after orientation?

-Call your volunteer coordinator and set up a time to check in paperwork/get your uniform/etc. within less than 2 weeks after your orientation.
+Call your volunteer coordinator and set up a time to interview, complete your medical assessment, and check in paperwork/get your uniform/etc. within less than 2 weeks after your orientation.

 I am in the process of looking for a job and my schedule is flexible right now; can I begin volunteering?